dceoy/jader-phv-adhoc/main.md

 This method yields rate multipliers for each drug in a class of drugs that describe the deviation of the rate for a specific adverse event from that for the drug class as a whole.
 On the other hand, the present approach is based on the logistic regression model with the random intercept.
 Introducing random variable in a logistic regression model describes the ramifications of different sources of heterogeneity and associations between outcomes.
 [14]
-This treats time of reporting as a random effect to address heterogeneity between reporting periods.
+The model we designed treats time as a random effect to address heterogeneity between periods of reporting.
 To the best of our knowledge, this is the first application of logistic regression models with random effects to SRS data.

 Material and Methods
 --------------------

-##### Study Design

-This study was designed as two phases of analyses for drug-event associations on spontaneous reports.
-The first phase is DPA based on Fisher's exact test, the second phase is multivariate analyses based on a mixed effects logistic regression model.

 ##### Data Source